Chris-F214/ITSE1430-2019Spring/Labs/Lab 3/readme.md

 1. Form can be cancelled without validation.
 1. Attempting to save with data missing reports the correct errors.
 1. Clicking save with valid data works.
+1. Errors during saving are reported to the user.

 ## Story 4 - Display the Contacts in the Main Window